-Switzerland's assumption of the Organization for Security and Co-operation in Europe (OSCE) Chairmanship in 2014 emphasises the country's commitment to stability in Europe and neighbouring regions - one of its foreign policy priorities.
-The Swiss Chairmanship is guided by the motto "Creating a Security Community for the Benefit of Everyone".
-Whithin the chairmanship objective "Fostering security and stability", the priority "Strengthening of security sector governance" stipulates that Switzerland will strenghten implementation and promotion of the "OSCE Code of Conduct on Politico-Military Aspects of Security" by, inter alia, identifying practical examples on democratic control of armed and security forces and through concrete projects and events in this field.
-Switzerland is therefore committed to support and to sponsor regional workshops or seminars on the OSCE Code of Conduct with the aim to raise further awareness and to foster the universalization of this crossdimensional, norm-setting document on the principles for an effective democratic control of the Armed Forces. (see "Priorities of the 2014 Swiss Chairmanship of the OSZE": http://www.eda.admin.ch/etc/medialib/downloads/edazen/recent/dossie.Par.0012.File.tmp/Factsheet%2 http://www.eda.admin.ch/etc/medialib/downloads/edazen/recent/dossie.Par.0012.File.tmp/Factsheet% 00SZE%20Schwerpunkte%20EN.pdf
+Switzerland's assumption of the Organization for Security and Co-operation in Europe (OSCE) Chairmanship in 2014 emphasised even further the country's commitment to stability in Europe and neighbouring regions - one of its foreign policy priorities.
+The Swiss Chairmanship was guided by the motto "Creating a Security Community for the Benefit of Everyone".
+Within the chairmanship objective "Fostering security and stability", the priority "Strengthening of security sector governance" stipulated that Switzerland will put emphasis on further strengthening awareness rising, better implementation and outreach of the "OSCE Code of Conduct on Politico-Military Aspects of Security".
+In 2014, the year of Switzerland's OSCE Chairmanship, the following events and projects were realized.
+Further, an ambitious agenda was initiated, with medium and long term effects and outreach far beyond the Swiss Chairmanship and Troika period: